Telehealth: What Insurers Need to Know in 2025

 Overcoming Barriers to Treatment

-some patients may not be comfortable self-reporting vital signs.
+In contrast, some patients may not be comfortable self-reporting vital signs.
 Others do not have access to the devices, lack sufficient internet bandwidth, or are uncomfortable with the technology required for a telehealth visit.

 Telemedicine Legislation

-The Department of Labor (DOL) and workers’ compensation programs are aligning to enhance care delivery.
+The Department of Labor (DOL) and workers’ compensation programs are working to enhance care delivery.
 Under the Federal Employees Compensation Act (FECA), authorized providers can now offer routine medical care via telemedicine without prior authorization.

-- Who’s an Authorized Provider?
+• Who’s an Authorized Provider?

-An authorized provider is a physician permitted to deliver telemedicine care based on state laws and licensure.
+An Authorized Provider is a physician permitted to deliver telemedicine care based on state laws and licensure.
 The DOL ensures compliance but doesn’t interfere with their qualifications.

 Providers can also have a medical professional, such as a Registered Nurse or Physician Assistant, present during telemedicine sessions.
 This is particularly useful for cases involving field or telephonic case managers.